EricGrange/cefHtmlSnapshot/README.md

-                    secure=    secure flag (0 or 1, by default 1 if url starts with "https:") httponly=  htpOnly flag (0 or 1, by default 0) --javascript      Name of a JavaScript file to execute just before taking the snapshot
+                    secure=    secure flag (0 or 1, by default 1 if url starts with "https:") httponly=  htpOnly flag (0 or 1, by default 0) --javascript      Name of a JavaScript file to execute just before taking the snapshot --ignore-certificate-errors Turns on/off certificate checks (0 or 1, by default 0)

   --pdf-xxx         PDF output options outlined below
         page-width      page width in microns (default 210000)